Wellesley-funded Internships & Grants FAQs

 Eligibility

 Eligibility varies by opportunity so please check the information sheet carefully.
-No matter what opportunity, however, all students must be enrolled at the College in Spring 2025 or in a study abroad program (one semester or full-year).
+No matter what opportunity, however, all students must be enrolled at the College in 2025 Spring and Fall semesters or in a study abroad program (one semester or full-year).
 Students on leave for the spring semester and exchange program students from other institutions are ineligible to receive College funding for a summer internship.

 There are no minimum GPA requirements but students must be in good academic and social standing with no past honor code violations.